nyeates/charging-docs/README.md

 # charging-docs
-Documentation for the project Chargeback in ManageIQ (https://www.manageiq.org)
+This repository contains documentation for the [Chargeback](https://github.com/rhus/manageiq/) project implemented within [ManageIQ](https://www.manageiq.org).

-There are several places for the documentation:
+There are several places that house documentation:

-- What are seeing know is the user and administrator documentation.
+- What you are seeing now is the user and administrator documentation.
 - You can find requirements in the document
 - Developer documentation is in the code :D

-Please go the *wiki* (https://github.com/rhus/charging-docs/wiki) to see and make changes on the requirements
+Please go to the *wiki* (https://github.com/rhus/charging-docs/wiki) to see and make changes on the requirements

 You can also look at the documentation for:
 - Tariff plan and rate definitions.
 How we are rating.
 Tiers, discounts, definitions, all there